gateship-one/malp/README.md

  - Basic playlist management (add songs to saved lists, remove songs from saved lists, remove lists, save lists)
  - Multiple server profiles
  - Server statistics **(here is also the update database button)**
- - Artwork support with MusicBrainz,Last.fm, Fanart.tv as artwork provider (Album, artist images)
+ - Artwork support with MusicBrainz,Last.fm, Fanart.tv as artwork provider (Album, artist images and fullscreen fanart)
  - Fanart view for tablets or stuff like that (click on the cover in the now playing view, or select fullscreen mode from menu)
+ - Bulkdownloader to download all artwork to local memory

 ## Description ##